 While walking down a side street I was greeted by a group of people setting up some tents and stuff and I asked what was going on.
 "First Friday!" the lady told me.
 I am familiar with downtown St. Petersburg's First Friday.
 It is a massive party/pub crawl.
 Lots of fun, but very urban.
 I asked her to tell me more.
 The Towanda First Friday is sidewalk sales from the merchants, strolling minstrels, live, outdoor music, games for the kids sponsored by the YMCA, a giant pinewood derby for the Boy Scouts, food, games, etc. Right up my alley!
 She said they have them the first Friday of every month and guess who is going back soon?

 Now let me try to explain the topography of this area.
 Imagine that Main Street is level and if you went off Main Street one block to the left, you'd be on a river front green way and if you went one block right you'd go up steep streets into neighborhoods.
 Kiwi and I walked along the green way and drove through the neighborhoods.
 The green way was made alongside the old train tracks and has the Victorian (like) black lamp posts running all along it.
 The walkway is dotted with benches and little covered gazebo-like structures.
 It is a beautiful spot to watch the river flow past with the mountains in the background.
-The police station was located just off the river and even that building was charming!
-When we drove up into those neighborhoods, you couldn't spit without hitting a Victorian-era house.

 These were smaller than the giant ones on Main Street, but still HUGE!
 Every 4th house was Victorian and every 4th one of those was "gingerbread".
 Kiwi thought that I had gone nuts because of the many times I gasped while driving those streets!